tibbben/indigenous-cartography/lessons/lesson05.md

    -   where did the information the painters used come from??
 Multiple sources, both indigenous and Spanish
    -   indigenous cartography was also 'science of princes' where the cartographers were part of a "select club"
       -   sometimes multiple authors, both indigenous and Spanish
       -   included lots of field work, surveying

-   PROMPT: choose on map from this chapter and summarize its purpose and hybrid nature
+>   PROMPT: choose one map from this chapter and summarize its purpose and hybrid nature

 2. Mundy Notes
    -   pre-hispanic community mapping in central Mexico
    -   elite ... poet-kings